-The 20 treaty tribes in western Washington and the State of Washington are co-managers of salmon and steelhead resources.
+The 20 treaty Indian tribes in western Washington and the State of Washington are co-managers of salmon and steelhead resources.
 Co-management was established by U.S. v.
 Washington, the 1974 federal court ruling that upheld tribal treaty-reserved harvest rights.